Binomial Rings: Axiomatisation, Transfer and Classification: Finitely Generated Binomial Rings

-\emph{Uniqueness.} Note that is characterised, among rings of this same type, by the following properties: \bnum \item There exist $k$ elements $e_1,\dots,e_k\in S$ such that: \bnum \item The set $\{e_1,\dots,e_k\}$ is a basis for $\Q\otimes S$. \item $e_ie_j=\delta_{ij}e_i$ (Kronecker delta). \enum \item Any such basis may be renumbered $\{e_1,\dots,e_k\}$ so that $e_j$ be divisible by a simply composite $n_j$ (in $S$) if and only if $n_j\mid m_j$. \enum The first property shews that the number $k$ is uniquely determined, and the second that different values for $m_i$ yield non-isomorphic rings. \epr
+\item Any such basis may be renumbered $\{e_1,\dots,e_k\}$ so that $e_j$ be divisible (in~$S$) by a square-free number $n$ if and only if $n\mid m_j$. \end{enumerate} The first property shows that the number $k$ is uniquely determined, and the second that different values for $m_i$ yield non-isomorphic rings. \end{proof}

+An alternative proof, in the case that $R$ is finitely generated as an abelian group, runs as follows.
+As an abelian group, $R\cong\Z^n$ since it is torsion-free.
+Then $R$ embeds as a subring of matrices

+where $\lambda_a$ denotes left multiplication by $a$.
+Since $R$ is reduced (the first lines of the proof above), the minimal polynomial of $a\in R$ has distinct irreducible factors; hence $a$ is diagonalisable over $\C$.
+Because all elements of $R$ commute, they are simultaneously diagonalisable, and so $R$ may be considered a subring of $\C^n$.
+The projection $S$ of $R$ on any of the $n$ factors is a binomial subring of $\C$, finitely generated as an abelian group.
+Now, if $S$ contains a non-integer, it will contain a non-integer $z$ with $\Re z>-1$.
+For such a $z$, we have